-Read on for the best tick and flea prevention products on the market today.
+Here are the best flea and tick prevention products on the market.

 Best Overall: NexGard Soft Chew for Dogs

 NexGard Soft Chew for Dogs is our top pick because of its effective, fast-acting main ingredient, low-maintenance dosage, and chewable formula.
 Your pup will like NexGard as much as you do because each month he'll get his medicine as a tasty beef-flavored treat.
-From there, the main ingredient afoxolaner kicks in to kill fleas before they’ve had a chance to lay eggs, and ticks, including the Lone Star, black-legged, American dog, and brown dog varieties.
+The main ingredient afoxolaner is absorbed into the bloodstream after ingestion to kill fleas before they’ve had a chance to lay eggs, and ticks, including the Lone Star, black-legged, American dog, and brown dog varieties.

 Best Oral: Bravecto Chews for Dogs